 “We do not know what criteria this figure is based upon and that is crucial in order to understand the basis on which it is provided,” says Belgravia superintendent pharmacist and senior hair loss specialist, Christina Chikaher.
 “Little information or clarity has been given as to their statements and these do require substantiation in order to form a proper context.”

-“For example, there are many versions of minoxidil available and the drug is known to be dose-dependent – meaning that high strength minoxidil formulations are likely to be more effective than weaker versions.
+“For example, there are many versions of minoxidil available and the drug is known to be dose-dependent.
 The vagueness of their statement gives no consideration as to which doses it refers to, the age or medical profiles of those using the medication, or – a critical factor – their level of hair loss.
 For instance, if a male with a receding hairline that is so advanced that the skin has become smooth and shiny either side of his widow’s peak, minoxidil is almost certain not to work in these areas because it cannot work on bald areas.
 Active hair follicles capable of hair growth are required in order for any formulation of topical minoxidil to have a chance of being effective.”

 “As minoxidil can be bought in certain solutions over the counter and without needing a prescription or medical advice, anyone can purchase it without necessarily knowing if it is the right product for them,” she adds.
 “This is why at an established hair loss clinic a thorough assessment is carried out by a specialist before a personalised treatment course tailored to the client’s individual level and pattern of shedding, as well as their medical suitabilities, is recommended.
 This is the approach we take at Belgravia and it is a realistic – and successful – one, designed to give the client the best idea of what is involved and what to expect before they start so that they can make an informed decision.”